 Children are often the victims.
 A premises liability attorney in Henderson may come across unclean pools and decks or lack of supervision.
 Missing pool covers or fencing qualify as dangerous conditions as well.

 They are frequent and dangerous.
 Since Nevada is one of the states with the one-bite rule, obtaining compensation for them can be difficult.
-Also, many bites follow justified provocation, and there is not much a premises liability lawyer can do for their victims.
+Also, many bites follow justified provocation, and there is not much a personal injury lawyer can do for their victims.

 Escalators and elevators often malfunction, many times due to lack of or poor maintenance.
 The injuries are often fatal or devastating.
 When they occur, the owner of the property or their maintenance provider should answer.